 The risk for developing ovarian cancer is lower but still important to monitor.
 Lifetime risks are as follows:

-It is estimated that 12 percent of women in the general population will develop breast cancer sometime in their lives and 1.3 percent of women will develop ovarian cancer.
+These risks are significantly higher than risks for the population in general, where it’s estimated that approximately 13% of women will develop breast cancer sometime in their lives and 1.2% of women will develop ovarian cancer.

 Certain factors can increase the risk of carrying a BRCA mutation:

-- Ethnic origins - Statistically speaking, those of Ashkenazi Jewish descent, as well as Norwegian, Dutch and Icelandic nationalities, are more likely to have BRCA1 or BRCA2 mutations.
+- Ethnic origins - Statistically speaking, persons of Ashkenazi Jewish descent, as well as Norwegian, Dutch, and Icelandic nationalities, are more likely to have BRCA1 or BRCA2 mutations.

-- Family history - Having first or second degree relatives with breast or ovarian cancer can increase the likelihood of the presence of the BRCA1 or BRCA2 mutations.
+- Family history - Having first or second-degree relatives with breast or ovarian cancer, male breast cancer, or pancreatic cancer can increase the likelihood of the presence of the BRCA1 or BRCA2 mutations.

 The United States Preventive Services Task Force has made the following recommendation for women considering genetic testing for BRCA mutations:

-- Women who have family members with breast, ovarian, fallopian tube or peritoneal cancer should be screened to see if their history is associated with an increased risk of carrying a BRCA mutation.
+- Women who have a personal or family history of breast, ovarian, tubal, or peritoneal cancer, or an ancestry associated with BRCA1/2 should be screened to see if their history is associated with an increased risk of carrying a BRCA mutation.
 If so, then genetic counseling is recommended to determine if BRCA testing would be useful.

-- Women whose family history is not associated with increased risk for BRCA mutations do not need routine genetic counseling or BRCA testing.
+- Women whose personal or family history or ancestry is not associated with increased risk for BRCA mutations do not need routine genetic counseling or BRCA testing.

-Several different types of genetic testing methods are available to detect the BRCA mutations - some look the mutations in one of the genes and others check for all possible mutations in both genes.
-The samples for testing typically involve DNA extracted from blood or saliva, and usually take about one month for results.
+Several different types of genetic testing methods are available to detect the BRCA mutations - some look for the mutations in one of the genes and others check for all possible mutations in both genes.
+The samples for testing typically involve DNA extracted from blood or saliva, and it usually takes about one month for results.

-Sarah Cannon HCA Midwest Health offers cancer genetic risk assessments and genetic counseling to women who have concerns about their personal and/or family history of cancer.
-Patients are provided with personalized information regarding genetic influences, specific cancer risks and targeted screening and prevention options.
+Certain Sarah Cannon facilities offer cancer genetic risk assessments and genetic counseling to women who have concerns about their personal and/or family history of cancer.
+Patients are provided with personalized information regarding hereditary risk, specific cancer risks, and targeted screening and prevention options.